yucel1993/lambdaFileCheck/README.md

 ```
 ### S3 Role
-I am role for S3 to invoke lamda
+I am role for S3 to invoke lambda

 ```
 {